Osoapy/Akuma-Roulette/README.md

 # AKUMA ROULETTE
-A program made in Lua to simulate a Russian Roulette with Akuma.
+A program made in Lua to simulate a Russian Roulette (using a shotgun) with Akuma, king of the curses.